abWasHere/my_portfolio/README.md

 # my_portfolio-v1

-This portfolio project was the occasion to improve knowledge of jQuery.
+This portfolio project was the occasion to improve knowledge of jQuery and animations.